Skip to Main Content

 HOMELESS STUDENTS AND THEIR FAMILIES

-If you feel that this describes your living situation, please contact our Homeless Liaison, Novalee Hillard at (937)746-1699.
+If you believe this describes your living situation, please contact our Homeless Liaison, Novalee Hillard, at (937) 746-1699.
 She will be able to give you information that may assist your family.

 Franklin City Schools logo